wp-plugins/quick-event-manager/readme.txt

 Well OK yes you can add more fields if you want but you are going to have to fiddle about with the php file which needs a bit of care and attention.
 Everything you need to know is in the [wordpress codex](http://codex.wordpress.org/Writing_a_Plugin).

 == Changelog ==

+= 6.3 =
+*   Improved confirmation email
+*   Bug fixes for calendar download
+*   More categories
+*   Updated linking options
+*   Shortcode to only show today's events.
+*   Shortcode for single events
+*   Posting date can now be the same as the event date
+*   Extra info field on the registration form
+*   Multiple categories in shortcode
+*   Option to float the registration form on the right
+*   Full editing autoresponder

 = 6.2 =
 *   Options to remove links from event list